THL-DEV/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] The build passes
   - [ ] I have reviewed my own PR
   - [ ] I have sorted all the TODOs
-    - Tickets to address the remaining TODOs
+    - _List here the tickets to address the remaining TODOs_
-  - [ ] The size is reasonable

 - Database